 There are not enough words for me to be able to use to describe how much I love this Gainsborough Studios melodrama.
-There is something in this film for everyone to enjoy – adventure, romance, passion, danger, suspense and an impressive recreation of Regency era home interiors and clothes.
+There is something in this film for everyone to enjoy – adventure, romance, passion, danger, suspense – as well as an impressive recreation of Regency era home interiors and clothes.

 Plus the film has Margaret Lockwood.
 Margaret was the best bad girl in British cinema history.
 I think Margaret really shone in the Gainsborough films of the 40’s and this particular film features one of her finest screen performances.